telefonicaid/tartare/README.md

 $ tartare --recursive tests
 ```

-Tartare will run your tests writing to the console a coloured output that shows the descriptions of the features,
+Tartare will run your tests writing to the console a coloured output that shows the descriptions of the *features*,
-scenarios and steps, the execution duration at several levels, and a summary with some stats and metrics
+*scenarios* and *steps*, the execution duration at several levels, and a summary with some stats and metrics
 about your test suite.

 ![Gherkin reporter output](http://telefonicaid.github.io/tartare/img/gherkin-reporter.png)